suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/about.markdown

 I defended my doctoral thesis in December, 2020 at the Indian Statistical Institute in Kolkata, India under the supervision of Prof. Debashish Goswami.

 My CV can be found [here.](suvrajit-bhattacharjee-cv.pdf)

-My email addresses are: suvra dot bh at gmail dot com, suvrajib at math dot uio dot no